-16 MacLeod's Tables snow covered on a mild winter day
+16 MacLeod's Tables snow covered on a mild winter's day

 17 The Coral Beaches

 The "Coral" sand in fact is not made up of corals but of the bleached skeletons of the red algae, Lithothamnium calcareum.
-This grows in relatively deep water and is coloured red to absorb the blue light which is only able to penetrate to that depth.
+It grows in quite deep water and is coloured red to absorb the blue light which is the only one able to reach that depth.
 Lithothamnium is a calcareous alga and its "skeleton" forms 95% of its weight.
 It is mainly composed of calcium and carbonated magnesium carbonates.
 Most of the sand on the beach is composed of its skeletons.
 When it is dry, the upper beach is dazzlingly white.

 18 Neist Point Lighthouse